bashuser30/dl-distro/README.md

 ### Updating the JSON file

 dl-distro relies on there being a locally stored JSON file.
+By default, this file will be automatically updated upon runtime.

-Use the `-a` option to toggle on and off automatic updating of the file.
+Use the `-a` option to toggle automatic updating of the file.
 The `-u` option will force update the file.

 ## Supported Distributions